tusabez/KITT_AI_Python/README.md

    Obtaining voice samples from the "Knight Rider" TV show or the "Knight Rider 2000" movie.

-   Using ElevenLabs' Instant Voice feature to create a voice that mimics KITT.
+   Using ElevenLabs' Instant Voice Clone feature to create a voice that mimics KITT.

    Note: Please do not publicly share the voice you create to avoid any potential copyright issues.